RELIGIOUS EDUCATION GRADES K-HS

 Religious Education Communication

-General Communication: We are here to serve the religious, educational needs of all of our parishioners.
+General Communication: We are here to serve our parishioners' religious and educational needs.
 If you have any questions or suggestions, please talk to our Pastor or contact our Director of Religious Education, Jim Brantner, at 941-697-4899 Ext.
 3 or via email at jbrantner at sfoachurch.com.
 Religious Education (K-8) parents will receive regular updates on Religious Education News & Updates during the year.